Home

 The Founding of Bell Labs: How It Happened

 In 1876, Alexander Graham Bell, Thomas Sanders, and Gardiner Hubbard formed The Bell Patent Association while filing the first patents for the telephone.
 A year later, Bell Telephone Company was created as the first telephone company.
-After a short time, it became a part of the American Bell Telephone Company which was then given to American Telephone & Telegraph Company (AT&T) in 1889.
+After a short time, it became a part of the American Bell Telephone Company which was then given to the American Telephone & Telegraph Company (AT&T) in 1889.

 By 1896, Western Electric had decided to join the technological effort.
-They bought 463 West Street to act as a station for manufacturers and engineers working to supply AT&T with a product like switches, transmission equipment, and telephones.
+They bought 463 West Street to act as a station for manufacturers and engineers working to supply AT&T with a products like switches, transmission equipment, and telephones.
 On January 1, 1925, AT&T and Western Electric created a new organization to consolidate their development and research, Bell Telephone Laboratories, Inc. From there, Bell Labs grew immensely.
 By the early 1940s, engineers and scientists had begun to spread away from the congestion of New York City.
 As the operation spread, Bell Labs officially relocated its headquarters to Murray Hill, New Jersey.

 Regardless of the decade or where the current headquarters of Bell Labs resided, the research and development collaborative was responsible for designing the future that we experience in modern times and will continue to result in revolutionary changes in the future.
 With the creation of the transistor, they are responsible for the foundation of modern computing and electronics as a whole.
 With the creation of the digital subscriber line, they helped to push the internet into existence in the early age of information technology and developed the first methods of sending data rather than audio signals.
 Entire volumes of books are filled with their innovative contributions.
 Bell Labs is the home to the birthplace of the laser, which now powers computers and tools in nearly every home.